-When a faculty member retires, leaves or passes away, and there are gifts or endowments under their management, contact your unit's Associate Dean for Faculty Affairs.
-They will work with your school's Donor Relations staff to help identify awards that need to be repurposed.
+When a faculty member retires, leaves or passes away, and there are gifts or endowments under their management, contact the unit's Associate Dean for Faculty Affairs.
+They will work with the school's Donor Relations staff to help identify awards that need to be repurposed.
 Donor Relations, in turn, will work with the Restricted Funds group in the Planned Giving department of the OOD to perform outreach to donors when necessary.
 If a unit anticipates a departure, to the extent appropriate and feasible, steps should be taken to use funds that are restricted to that faculty member's use before their departure.

-In the School of Medicine (SoM), contact the Director of Finance and Administration for your department; they will work with the SoM Controller's Office to determine the most appropriate assignment.
+In the School of Medicine (SoM), contact the Director of Finance and Administration for the department; they will work with the SoM Controller's Office to determine the most appropriate assignment.
 If no reassignment can be made, they will work with Medical Center Development to perform outreach to donors when necessary.